For the 2026 school year, there are 2 community colleges serving 150 students in Lawrence, Kansas.

 How many community colleges are located in Lawrence, KS?

-What is community college acceptance rate in Lawrence, KS?
+What is the community college acceptance rate in Lawrence, KS?

-How diverse are community college in Lawrence, KS?
+How diverse are community colleges in Lawrence, KS?

 Recent Articles